knative/community/REPOSITORY-GUIDELINES.md

 ### The fine print

-Steering and Trademark reserve the right to require that repos be removed or transferred out of the `knative-extensions` organization and API groups to be renamed.
-This is intended to simplify the process in the common case, while giving Steering or Trademark the ability to step in and rectify problems that may arise.
+Steering reserve the right to require that repos be removed or transferred out of the `knative-extensions` organization and API groups to be renamed.
+This is intended to simplify the process in the common case, while giving Steering the ability to step in and rectify problems that may arise.

 ### Deletion